 The skips: after delivery of their second and third bowls.

-The leads: after delivery of their second bowl;
+The leads and second: after delivery of their second bowl;

 The skips: after delivery of each of their bowls.

 10.4 At the start of each end, the lead and second in Tripleswill be at the mat end and on changeovers the Skips (in Pairs and Triples) will move to the mat end together.